-• Repeat OBRA after 3-4 months.
+• Repeat program desk reviews after 3-4 months,or as appropriate .

 When criteria are met and/or the OBRA team is satisfied that outbreak response has been sufficient, in following the decision tree below (Figure 7), the OBRA team recommends that the outbreak can be closed.